The Abduction of Figaro: Act 1

 A dying Figaro lies in bed, attended by his wife Susanna Susannadanna, her servant Pecadillo, doctor Al Donfonso, and a chorus of townspeople.
-Donfonso detects a heartbeat after removing a couple of peanuts out of Figaro's pocket.
+Donfonso detects a heartbeat after removing a couple of peanuts out of Figaro's shirt pocket.
 He says Figaro must get rest if he's going to live.
 Shortly after Donfonso leaves, Figaro sits up as if trying to say something but falls back down, prompting everyone to call the doctor back.
 Donfonso returns and applies medicinal leeches, much to everyone's disgust.
 He insists it was a treatment used on George Washington, but admits that Washington didn't survive (Introduction/"Found a peanut!").

-Susanna is left alone with Figaro.
-She puts a pillow under him because his back hurts, then tearfully pleads for his health to improve, supported by three doo-wop singers ("Stay with me").
+Susanna is left alone with Figaro, who complains of back pain.
+Susanna places a pillow beneath him, then tearfully pleads for his recovery, supported by three doo-wop singers ("Stay with me").
 A noble lady suddenly enters, stating that she is looking for a man named Donald Giovanni who has betrayed her ("Perfidy, thy name is Donald").
 After being subdued by Susanna and Pecadillo, she introduces herself as Donna Donna.
 Pecadillo is immediately drawn to her servant, Blondie.
 All four express their views on love in a quartet ("Love is gone").

 Outside, in the palace courtyard, Donald Giovanni arrives with his servant Schlepporello.
 Schlepporello wants to sing an aria, but Giovanni tells him he's a mute character and shouldn't even be speaking.
 Susanna and Blondie emerge on the balcony.
 While Pecadillo sings a serenade to Blondie while playing ukulele ("Behold, fair maiden"), Giovanni calls to Susanna, who eventually invites him inside ("Thy lofty tree").

 Susanna shows Giovanni her husband lying asleep.
 Donfonso returns to check on Figaro.
-Donna Donna enters and recognizes Giovanni, demanding that he marry her or be shot.
-Before Donna Donna can shoot Giovanni, a pirate emerges from a chest and threatens to kill anyone who moves.
+Donna Donna recognizes Giovanni and demands that he marry her or be shot.
+Before she can act, a pirate suddenly emerges from a chest and threatens to kill anyone who moves.
 He introduces himself as Captain Kadd ("My name is Captain Kadd") and announces he's "taking this ship to Cuba" in search of a hidden treasure.
 Donfonso awkwardly explains that they aren't on a ship, but rather in Figaro's bedroom, "in a town on the coast of Spain or Italy or somewhere".
 Undeterred, Kadd takes Figaro and his bed hostage and rolls out of the room.
 Everyone else laments about the situation, and Susanna dramatically faints from shock ("What a downer!").

 Giovanni descends a ladder from the balcony, but Donna Donna is waiting for him outside.
-Lying, he assures her he isn't trying to flee.
-He explains that he is going to find Figaro and bring him back ("No man").
+He assures her that he isn't trying to flee and that he is going to rescue Figaro ("No man").
 He recruits the unwilling Pecadillo to join him and Schlepporello.
 At a dock, Giovanni and Pecadillo promise to be faithful to Donna Donna and Blondie and say goodbye ("Ah, though we must part").
 The three men board a ship and sail off.
 Immediately, there's a storm, and the ship sinks in the distance (Act 1 finale).